 Getting It Right: Uncertainty and Error in the New Disparate Treatment Paradigm, 60 Alb.
 L. Rev. 1 (1996).

 The President As Spiritual Leader: Pardons, Forgiveness, Mercy and Justice, in Frontiers in Spiritual Leadership (Scott Allison, Craig Kocher & George Goethals eds.)
-(Palgrave forthcoming).
+(Palgrave 2016).

 Minimizing State of Mind Issues in Title VII Retaliation Cases, in Evolving Issues in Discrimination: Social Science and Legal Perspectives (forthcoming 2013).